 A tranquil 2.6 acre woodland of Douglas fir in rural Herefordshire, near Kinnersley.

 - Roadside gate: SO 335 501

 This postcode will take you to the local area but may not take you to the woodland.
 You will need to use the location plan and directions as well.

-Ozark Wood, a predominantly conifer woodland, situated in the midst of quiet Herefordshire countryside, is an exciting investment for a budding forester or woodworker.
+Ozark Wood, a predominantly conifer plantation on an ancient woodland site, situated in the midst of quiet Herefordshire countryside, is an exciting investment for a budding forester or woodworker.
 The wood is accessed along a recently upgraded track (suitable for two-wheel drive cars all year) off the main Kinnersley to Leominster road.

 The wood is dominated almost solely by 50 year old Douglas fir and has been recently thinned.
 The trees are in good health and showing promise, and now they have some space to grow, they are sure to put on some good growth in the future.
 In a few years, it is expected that some good quality timber could be harvested sympathetically from the remaining woodland, and a good craftsman would find a ready supply of this very durable timber.
 Underneath the Douglas fir, you will find the occasional holly and spindle tree both of which are in their infancy, and on the edges to the north and the south, a low hawthorn hedge with views over extensive apple orchards beyond.

 The recent thinning operation has permitted more light to reach the ground and it is expected that this may cause the undergrowth to grow with more vigour.
 Currently, bramble and bracken dominate the ground but are only ankle high at the moment and easily traversable.
 Great mullein (also known as beggar’s blanket) and patches of wild grasses as well as the occasional reed, can also be found.